February was an insane month for the stock market

 February was easily one of Wall Street's wildest months since 2008.

 The Dow plummeted more than 3,200 points, or 12%, in just two weeks.
-Then stocks raced back to life, recovering about two-thirds of those losses.
+Then stocks raced back to life, at one point recovering about three-quarters of those losses.

+Fittingly, February ended with more drama.
+The Dow tumbled 680 points during the month's final two days, leaving it down about 1,600 points from the record high in late January.

 The market insanity was even more startling because it followed a period of extreme calm.
 And it arrived during a roaring economy.

 "It's been a real roller-coaster.
 A wild ride," said Ed Yardeni, president of investment advisory Yardeni Research.